Saturday, January 22, 2011

 The night was moderately still but we had to rise early in the morning, before it was light, to hide away our blankets and ourselves.

 That day, Monday, we opened up.
 It had been intended to surprise the enemy that night by shooting at some of their gun positions which we had observed during the day.
 But the advance of enemy tanks towards one of our positions brought sudden fire-orders.
 There were some hitches in the shoot.
 One was amusing.
 An ack gave the wrong calculations and the barrel of the gun, instead of pointing at the enemy, swung right round and pointed directly at the command-post, from whence the orders came.
-Len put up his hands and said; “O.K.
+Len [Kapel] put up his hands and said; “O.K.
 I surrender.”

 This only caused a delay of a few seconds and to avoid any further errors I took compass-bearings from behind the guns and along the barrels to see that they were pointing in the right direction.
 We fired up.
 The crack and the blast re-echoed through the valley.
 We were returning his own medicine to the enemy.